Constitutional Council (France)

-Since 1 March 2010, individual citizens who are party to a trial or a lawsuit have been able to ask for the Council to review whether the law applied in the case is constitutional (a posteriori review).
-In 1971, the Council ruled that conformity with the Constitution also entails conformity with two other texts referred to in the preamble of the Constitution, the Declaration of the Rights of Man and of the Citizen and the preamble of the constitution of the Fourth Republic, both of which list constitutional rights.
+Since 1 March 2010, individual citizens who are party to a trial or a lawsuit have been able to ask for the council to review whether the law applied in the case is constitutional (a posteriori review).
+In 1971, the council ruled that conformity with the Constitution also entails conformity with two other texts referred to in the preamble of the Constitution, the Declaration of the Rights of Man and of the Citizen and the preamble of the constitution of the Fourth Republic, both of which list constitutional rights.

-Members are often referred to as les sages ("the Wise Ones") in the media and the general public, as well as in the Council's own documents.
+Members are referred to as les sages ("the wise") in the media and the general public, as well as in the council's own documents.
 Legal theorist Arthur Dyevre notes that this "tends to make those who dare criticise them look unwise."
+Since 2025, Richard Ferrand has served as President of the Constitutional Council (Président du Conseil constitutionnel) following his appointment by President Emmanuel Macron and subsequent confirmation.

 Powers and tasks

 Overview

 The Council has two main areas of power: